cpmss521/KaNER/data/ReadMe.md

-We refer to this [repository](https://github.com/ShannonAI/mrc-for-flat-nested-ner) for MRC Style Data Processing.
+We refer to this [repository](https://github.com/ShannonAI/mrc-for-flat-nested-ner) to process data and obtain MRC Style Data.